duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 To find help some `gem` command you can run `gem help list`

+For Gemfile you need to install `gem install bundler`.
+You can install old version `gem install bundler -v 1.9.2` but `bundle install` will use latest, unless you use specific `bundle _1.9.2_ install`.
+Bundle will call gem install.
+To see location you can use `bundle show my_gem` or `gem which my_gem`.
+If you use `bundle package` command https://bundler.io/v2.0/bundle_package.html than it will download all gems to `vendor/cache` (and create `./bundle/config` file so next time you run `bundle` it will install to vendor/cache).

+If you see error The git source https://github.com/activeadmin/activeadmin.git is not yet checked out.
+Please run `bundle install` before trying to start your application
+You can install gems to local path `bundle _1.17.3_ install --path vendor/cache/`

+Gems that are using git github source y
 To rebuild Gemfile.lock you can run `bundle update`.
 You can upgrade specific gem `bundle update rails` and only patch version of rails and its dependencies will be updated in Gemfile.lock.
 You should also update gemfile to point to new